Who is Ollie Pope? The rundown on England's new Test batsman

 2018 has proved prolific for the right-hander, who has struck three centuries in eight matches for the Division One leaders, including an unbeaten 158 against Yorkshire.

-Pope also hit an unbeaten 69 in the reverse fixture at Headingley to keep Surrey's unbeaten run going and is second in the list of Championship runscorers with 684 - only behind his teammate Ben Foakes.
+Pope also hit an unbeaten 69 in the reverse fixture at Headingley to keep Surrey's unbeaten run going and is second in the list of Championship run-scorers with 684 - only behind his teammate Rory Burns.

 Pope has not been as productive in white-ball cricket, managing just one half-century in eight innings in the One-Day Cup this season.
 A quickfire 24 on the day of his call-up in the T20 Blast, saw Pope help Surrey claim an important victory - and he has a high of 34 in the competition.